 The WBMT Board mandated development of a Task Force in 2013 for the purpose of developing guidelines for management and use of the WBMT GTA data as well as guidelines for how research should be managed with collaboration amongst WBMT Member Societies.
 These documents (Appendices D1 and D2) were approved in 2015, and all Member Societies signed data transmission agreements in early 2016.
-Since 2015, the Transplant Center / Recipient Committee (Section 3.7) administers all activities related to the GTA survey, including providing reports and reviewing proposals for use of these data.
+Since 2015, the Transplant Center / Recipient Issues Committee (Section 3.7) administers all activities related to the GTA survey, including providing reports and reviewing proposals for use of these data.
+During 2021, this Task Force completed the revision of the WBMT Research Guidelines, the guiding principles of collection, presentation, dissemination and sharing of the Global Activity Survey data.